Two roads diverged in a wood, and I —

 - 1 hour complimentary consult in West Palm Beach

 - 4 hours of private prenatal meetings (typically 2 meetings).
-Prenatal meetings are customized to your needs and interests and may be used for any of the following; dialogue about your pregnancy and birth concerns, private breastfeeding and bonding class, drafting a birth and/or postpartum plan, practicing techniques for labor progress and comfort, creating birth art, balancing muscles in preparation for birth, preparing any older siblings for what they may witness and how they may provide age appropriate support
+Prenatal meetings are customized to your needs and interests and may be used for any of the following; dialogue about your pregnancy and birth concerns, private breastfeeding and bonding class, drafting a birth and/or postpartum plan, practicing techniques for labor progress and comfort, balancing muscles in preparation for birth, making birth art, and preparing any older siblings for what they may witness and how they may provide age appropriate support

 - Access to a library of physical and digital resources

 - Unlimited support by phone and email

 - 24/7 phone support for questions, encouragement, and suggestions as soon as you think you may be in labor

 - Continuous* physical presence as soon as you decide you are ready for me to meet you at your location.
 During my continuous presence, I will provide physical, emotional, and information support, as well as advocacy, as needed.

 - Guaranteed** back-up doula in the rare event that one is required

 - Photography of your labor and delivery on your own personal camera (I will first prioritize physically supporting you during labor, but often am physically free to take photographs)

 - Note-taking of memories and quotes from your labor

 - Exclusive 50% discount on rental fees for the AquaDoula birth pool and the BirthRite birth seat, with complimentary delivery, set up, and break down.